EnProxima/Experience/02. Service Management/ITIL/itil.md

 ![](../Images/ServiceLayers.jpg)

 At the same time, a differentiation between a general service (e.g., the installation service of a service technician), a technical service (e.g., the transmission service of a mobile network) and a service as a product (e.g., consisting of general and technical services) is important.
 In fact, the term service is used for all three different types.

-.
 From an economic perspective, the telecommunications industry belongs to the service industry and, accordingly, a service will be provided to the customer (Zeithaml and Bitner 2003, p.
 3).
 As shown in Fig. 2.14, only a subset of the services is perceived by the customer.
-All other services are executed within the telecommunications network as well as the telecommunications system, and are not visible to the customer product should be used to describe a telecommunication service that is provided to a customer
+All other services are executed within the telecommunications network as well as the telecommunications system, and are not visible to the customer product should be used to describe a telecommunication service that is provided to a customer.
 ![](../Images/ITIL_Output_Outcome_Value.svg)